developersCradle/eclipse-tool-class/README.md

 [Maker Home Page](https://simmer.io/)

 <!-- <img id="anchorIDE" src="certificateEclipseIDE.JPG" alt="alt text" width="600"/> -->
+Insert certificate here when completed

+**Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
+It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**

 ## Devtools Pro: The Basics of Chrome Developer Tools